fortrabbit/help/docs/company-collaboration.md

 * create, delete, configure & scale all Apps of the Company
 * access code of all Apps of the Company
 * delete, create, change Billing Contacts for the Company
-* manage all roles (but other Owners) of the Company
+* manage all roles of the Company
 * invite new Users for any role to the Company
 * leave the Company (if other Owners are present)
 * delete the Company